akshat998/cs224b/README.md

 ## Experiments

+1. **Time Comparison**: Analyze the scaling of docking relative to the number of atoms.
+Access the raw data timings for docking on a single CPU at `Experiments/EXP1_time_vs_num_atoms/TIME.csv`.

+2. **Scaling Behavior**: Examine the total runtime for docking the NCI Open Compound Collection.
+The data is available at `Experiments/EXP2_linear_scaling/cpu_runtime_data.csv`.
+    - To conduct this experiment, modify the `submit.sh` file.
+Use the `--array` option to specify the number of nodes (e.g., `#SBATCH --array=1-10` for utilizing 10 nodes).
+    - Set `#SBATCH --ntasks-per-node=40` to define the number of CPUs per node.
+In this scenario, a total of 400 CPUs will be deployed across 10 nodes.

+3. **Understanding Load Balancing Effects**: Investigate the impact of using load balancing on processing times.
+Find the comparison data in `Experiments/EXP3_load_balancing/timings_data.csv`.
+    - To execute this experiment, adjust the `USE_LOAD_BALANCER` parameter within the `all.ctrl` file to `True` or `False` to toggle load balancing.

+4. **Fault Tolerance Experiments**: Explore how different levels of fault tolerance affect the number of molecular failures across three replicates, detailed in `Experiments/EXP4_fault_taul/fault_taul_timings.csv`.
+    - **Setup**: Conduct these experiments using 10 nodes, each equipped with 40 CPUs.
+    - **Simulating Early Node Crashes**: To induce an early crash in a specific node, execute `scancel job_id` while the corresponding `job_id` is in a pending (PD) status.
+    - **Simulating Crashes During Calculations**: To simulate a crash while calculations are ongoing, use `scancel job_id` when the `job_id` is in running (R) status.
+    - **Handling Early Crashes**: If an early crash occurs, you can manage it by running `python3 monitor_and_resubmit.py check_progress [job_id]`.
+This script automatically resubmits the crashed node.
+    - **Resuming Partial Calculations**: To continue calculations after a partial set of molecules has been processed, execute `python3 monitor_and_resubmit.py finish_and_resubmit [job_id]`.

 ## Questions, problems?
 Make a github issue 😄.
 Please be as clear and descriptive as possible.
 Please feel free to reach out in person: (akshat98m[AT]stanford[DOT]edu)